netw3rker/BC-Wordpress/README.md

 # WordPress
-Chris worte a comment here!
+Chris wrote a comment here!

 This is a WordPress repository configured to run on the [Pantheon platform](https://pantheon.io).